Sales forecasting software vs. an excel sheet – which one wins?

-Generally, Excel-based reports are long and complex even for the most sophisticated Excel expert.
+Generally, Excel-based reports are long and complex even for the most fluent Excel expert.
 You cannot deny that constantly scrolling up and down, left and right, hiding and unhiding columns to find relevant cells is more than confusing.

-The fact is that the inventory spreadsheet files in Excel consist of numerous parts and the information is too much to handle or organize on one sheet.
+The fact is that the inventory spreadsheet files in Excel consist of numerous parts and the information are too much to handle or organize on one sheet.
 Thus, it’s logical that the sales forecasting methods and process are error-prone and the results are often unsatisfactory.

 Creating a reliable process on an Excel sheet requires plenty of time and that is where Excel becomes ineffective.